-The home buying and selling process takes quite a bit longer than other purchases.
-There are various stipulations, inspections, and other miscellaneous T’s to cross and I’s to dot before the close of escrow.
-The escrow period should last between 30 to 50 days.
+The home buying and selling process take quite a bit longer than other purchases.
+There are various stipulations, inspections, and other miscellaneous T's to cross and I's to dot before the close of escrow.
+The escrow period should last from 30 to 50 days.

 The Escrow Process